 Puppies must have a minimum of 1 round of puppy vaccinations 7 days prior to class, 1 round of Bordatella (if intranasal, 4 days before class) and continue with age appropriate vaccinations throughout class as determined by your veterinarian.

 Read the American Veterinary Society of Animal Behavior's position on early socialization here.

 (pre-requisite is Puppy Kindergarten)

 Continue your puppy's development by building on the blocks established in Puppy Kindergarten.
 While Puppy 2 still includes temperament related exercises, this class transitions to a heavier skill-centric curriclum.
-We’ll work on achieving further reliability with the basic obedience learned in PupK while introducing further useful behaviors like “Leave It”, “Go to your mat”, “Find It’, a formal ”Heel” and more. $170 for 6 weeks, 1 hour each week.
+We’ll work on achieving further reliability with the basic obedience learned in PupK while introducing further useful behaviors like “Leave It”, “Go to your mat”, “Find It’, a formal ”Heel” and more.
+6 weeks, 1 hour each week.
 (Level 2 class)

 Adolescent & Adult Dog Classes